HMonique/MHCapstone/FrontEnd/README.md

+My project is an E-Commerce website called Crafty Corner where you can buy made to order crochet stuffed toys called Amigurumis.

-The FrontEnd was initialized using Vite and the BackEnd was initialized using Spring Initialize from Spring Boot.
+The FrontEnd was initialized using Vite and the BackEnd was initialized using Spring Initializer from Spring Boot.

 Dependencies:
 React, React DOM, React Router, Vite, Tailwind CSS, Spring Boot Web, Data-JPA,